ramantehlan/Mateix/README.md

 Command | Working |
 --------|---------|
-$ mateix init | To setup a folder for sync
+init | To setup a folder for sync
+--help | Print all the commands

 ## Development